facebookarchive/draft-js/docs/APIReference-ContentBlock.md

 ```
 Returns the length of the plaintext for the `ContentBlock`.

-This value uses the standard JavaScript `length` property for the string, and
-is therefore not Unicode-aware -- surrogate pairs will be counted as two
+This operation is Unicode-aware -- surrogate pairs will be counted as one
-characters.
+character.

 ### getDepth()